kitbagjs/mapper/README.md

 ### Profile name

-What you chose to name the profile doesn't matter to the mapper.
-In these examples I used the pattern `${sourceKey}To${destinationKey}` but this key is not currently used by `loadProfiles()` in any way.
+What you chose to name the profile doesn't matter to Kitbag Mapper.
+In these examples we used the pattern `${sourceKey}To${destinationKey}` but this key is not currently used by `loadProfiles()` in any way.

 ### Missing types or source type `never`